English

 This course explores major works and literary trends in American literature from 1865 to the present.

-This course is a survey of world literature from postwar to present that focuses on novels and novellas. students will read and discuss great works from around the world, effectively establishing a global view of how literature has evolved since the Second World War.
+This course is a survey of world literature from 1900 to present that focuses on written works from diverse cultures around the globe.
 Areas covered include Africa, Asia, The Caribbean, Europe, The Far East, The Middle East, North America, and South America.
-In addition to readings, discussions, and exams, students will write two research papers and give two presentations that demonstrate their ability to explain the importance of specific works both verbally and in writing.
+In addition to readings, discussions, and tests, students will write two research papers and give two presentations that demonstrate their ability to explain the importance of specific works and their cultural context, both verbally and in writing.

 ENGL 2238 – Young Adult Literature